 Meyers Beach ~ Cornucopia ~ Lake Superior

 Meyers Beach is also a very popular place for kayakers.
 The Sea Caves of the Bayfield Peninsula are just two miles from Meyers Beach.
-Making this the perfect spot for launching kayaks of those visitors wanting to explore the caves.
-For those not wanting to kayak there are beautiful lake-shore trails taking you on a two-mile hike to view the sea caves.
+Making this the perfect spot for launching kayaks for those visitors wanting to explore the caves.
+For those not wanting to kayak, beautiful lake-shore trails take you on a two-mile hike to view the sea caves.

 Address ~ Park Road – Cornucopia, WI